HpcDataLab/AdaptingToaShiftingPlanet/README.md

-# Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives
+# Adapting to a shifting planet: The future of *Drosera* species amidst global challenges and conservation imperatives

 **Associated paper:** *Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives*
-**Journal:** Anthropocene, 49, 100466
+**Journal:** *Anthropocene*, 49, 100466
 **Article DOI:** https://doi.org/10.1016/j.ancene.2025.100466
 **Dataset DOI:** https://doi.org/10.5281/zenodo.20631938

 This repository contains the data, metadata, and source code associated with the paper *Adapting to a shifting planet: The future of Drosera species amidst global challenges and conservation imperatives*.

 The study evaluates current and future habitat suitability for 39 South American *Drosera* species using species distribution models, bioclimatic predictors, MaxEnt, and the KUENM workflow.

 The paper describes projections for 2050 and 2070 under SSP5–8.5 using HadGEM2-AO and MRI-CGCM3 general circulation models.

 ## Paper